se-edu/learningresources/contents/java/streams-an-introduction.md

                                   .collect(Collectors.averagingDouble(Student::getCap));
 ```

 Suppose you want lists of students according to their current year of study.
-You can use `Collectors.groupingBy(Function<? super T,? extends K> classifier)` and provide the classifer which returns the year of student given a student.
+You can use `Collectors.groupingBy(Function<? super T,? extends K> classifier)` and provide the classifier which returns the year of student given a student.
 This returns a `Map<Integer, List<Student>>` object where the result of the classifier for an element would be one of the key values.
 ```java
 Map<Integer, List<Student>> studentsByYear = students.stream()
                                             .collect(Collectors.groupingBy(Student::getYear));